Types of Bonds in India

 Bonds issued by the government are always unsecured.
 However, they are not considered to be risky like unsecured corporate bonds.
 As we saw in the last section, government bonds are considered to be risk-free because the government can simply print money and repay debt obligations.

-Bond seniority tells us where bonds are stacked in the capital structure of a company.
+Bond seniority tells us where bonds are stacked in a company's capital structure.
 The capital structure determines who gets paid first in case of bankruptcy.

 Bonds can be categorized into the following types based on seniority: